omnibor/site/.devcontainer/README.md

-# GitBOM Website Development Container
+# OmniBOR Website Development Container

 ## What is a Development Container?